micro-chief/-SDR-Relay/README.md

 | `linux-x64` | Linux x86-64 |
 | `linux-arm64` | 64-bit ARM Linux, including Raspberry Pi with a 64-bit OS |
 | `linux-arm` | 32-bit ARM Linux where .NET 8 is supported |
+> [!WARNING]
+> **Android ARM64 is experimental and is not a native supported target.**
+>
+> The `linux-arm64` build cannot run directly on stock Android.
+It may run inside an ARM64 Debian or Ubuntu environment using Termux and PRoot without CPU emulation, but this configuration is not covered by automated testing.
+Android background execution, battery optimization and network restrictions may interrupt the relay.
+A dedicated Android APK and foreground service will be required for reliable native deployment.

 For Raspberry Pi and other new ARM deployments, use a 64-bit operating system and the `linux-arm64` build.
 The ARM targets are produced automatically, but